Sporting Index enhances website quality and performance with the help of NeoLoad

 Additionally, Sporting Index provides the same services for betting from mobile devices through its mobile app, which is available on iPhone, iPad, Android, and Blackberry devices.

-On the development side, there was a fear to change large critical components like the pricing system because performance in production could not be accurately predicted.
-The development organization was trying to use more Agile methodologies, but performance testing became a bottleneck and could not be correctly planned as a result.
+On the development side, there was a fear to change large critical components like thepricing system because performance in production could not be accurately predicted.
+The development organization was trying to use more Agile methodologies, but performance testing became a bottleneck and could not be accurately planned as a result.

 “With NeoLoad, tests were far easier to set up.
 Once it was installed, we were able to run a test within five minutes and get reports back immediately.”

-NeoLoad required fewer server resources than both of the other tools, so testing and reporting were much faster.
-They ran several tests throughout a month and determined that they could use NeoLoad without having to invest in new hardware; NeoLoad was able to produce a more significant load with the existing hardware.
+NeoLoad required less server resources than both of the other tools so testing and reporting were much faster.
+In fact, they ran several tests over the course of a month and determined that they could use NeoLoad without having to invest in new hardware; NeoLoad was able to produce a larger load with the existing hardware.
 Testing was more efficient for the testers themselves because it was easy and intuitive to set up a library of tests for reuse.
-They were able to easily configure the reporting output from NeoLoad to get a detailed measurement and immediately identify outliers and the 90% distribution.
+They were able to easily configure the reporting output from NeoLoad to get detailed measurement and immediately identify outliers and the 90% distribution.

 Additionally, NeoLoad supported the testing of the technologies (web services, AJAX, SOAP) that they previously had to test with open source tools.